 Southcrest Veterinary Centre has had a long history of providing first-opinion veterinary care and advice for exotic pets.
 This interest had started with Jason Waine (now retired) and has now continued with Adam Lloyd-Lucas.
-Adam has been treating birds and small mammals since qualifying in 1997 and has subsequently developed his interest in reptiles.
-Lindsey Carruthers and Jessica Bahlmann have also developed their interest and skills for many of these pets as well.
+Adam has been treating birds, reptiles and small mammals since qualifying in 1997.
+Our other vets have also developed their interest and skills for many of these pets as well.

 A wide variety of birds are seen from cage birds (such as zebra finches to macaws), backyard chickens, raptors and waterfowl.
 Mammals (from rodents and rabbits, to raccoons and skunks) and reptiles, such as tortoises, lizards and (non-venomous) snakes, are also regularly seen.